(I may earn a small commission from the products mentioned in this post.)

 You may be thinking about having knee replacement surgery.
 The surgeon may have already told you that you need TKR surgery.

 Delaying TKR can greatly affect your lifestyle by not allowing you to enjoy the activities that you choose to participate in.
-Delaying the surgery can cause further wear on the joint, your leg may begin to bow and it can also cause you to develop a limp when walking (I know because it happened to me).
+Delaying the surgery can cause further wear on the joint, your leg may begin to bow and it can also cause you to develop a limp when walking (I know because both happened to me).

 The doctor can tell you that you need the surgery but you are the only person who can determine how much pain and inconvenience is enough.